 Over the years, she has spearheaded and developed numerous education and public awareness programs on this unknown chapter of history within Canada and beyond.
 Among them are annual ‘Peace and Reconciliation Study Tour’ for Canadian educators to China, S. Korea and Hong Kong, the campaign led to the unanimous passing of Canadian Parliamentary motion on Japanese Military Sexual Slavery in November 2007, the production of docudrama “Iris Chang – the Rape of Nanking”, and the 2010 Education Conference “Forgotten Voices; Living History”.

 Flora received the Queen’s Golden Jubilee Medal in 2002 and many volunteer awards in Canada for her contributions in the community.
 Flora was born in Hong Kong and immigrated to Canada in 1987.
 She earned her Bachelor degree in Business and Information System at Concordia University and Diploma in Interior Design at the International Academy.
-At present, Flora is pursuing her MA Social Justice and Education at the Institute of Education, University of London and Master of Divinity at Tyndale Seminary.
+Flora pursued her MA Social Justice and Education at the Institute of Education, University of London and Master of Divinity at Tyndale Seminary.

 PROGRAM INNOVATION DIRECTOR

 JUDY CHO is the director of project development at Toronto ALPHA.
 She is also a co-founder of NABI Women’s Network and project coordinator for the Free and Empower Me (FEM) project which aims to empower youth by examining historic issues surrounding violence against women and promoting healthy ways in which young adults can deal with current issues of violence in our communities.

 SARAH BLEIWAS is a Senior Project Coordinator with Toronto ALPHA.
 She is involved in dynamic projects where she collaborates alongside youth (HumaniTEAM summer program; History meets Humanity student conference), educators (the revised Teachers Resource Guide) and the community (the ALPHA Resource Centre and community outreach presentations).